gwen001/glc.st/content/courses/cybersecurity-awareness.md

     <img src="/assets/img/courses/sensibilisation-cybersec.png" alt="Laravel security" width="500" />
 </center>

+## Targeted audience:

+- Employees at all levels: managers and team leaders, Hhuman Resources and administrative staff...
+- IT Support and technical teams
+- Remote Workers or telecommuters

+## Educational goals:
+- Understand the main cybersecurity threats and their impact
+- Identify common attack techniques such as phishing and malware
+- Recognize the importance of user behavior in preventing incidents
+- Apply basic cybersecurity best practices in daily work
+- React appropriately to potential security incidents
+- Understand legal and organizational responsibilities in cybersecurity

 ## Program:
 ###### Introduction to cybersecurity
 - What is cybersecurity and why it matters